olanderb/Quick-DirtyDataExploration/chapter1.md

 `@instructions`

-1. Explore how a diamonds clarity also affects its price using the _fill_ arguement
+1. Explore how a diamonds clarity also affects its price using the _color_ arguement

+*for the astitute users out there, we will touch on the difference between color and fill later on

 Remember qplots basic format is: